What New Moms Should Know About Breastfeeding

 That’s what I would tell myself…and every other breastfeeding mother wondering if she’s the only one.
 Because she is NOT.

-If you want to read true account from other breastfeeding moms sharing first-hand stories about their breastfeeding journeys, including the successes and failures check out our Breastfeeding Anthology which includes 16 stories to touch your heart!
+If you want to read a true accounts from other breastfeeding moms sharing first-hand stories about their breastfeeding journeys, including the successes and failures check out our Breastfeeding Anthology which includes 16 stories to touch your heart!